AdobeDocs/commerce-webapi/src/pages/rest/modules/inventory/manage-source-items.md

 # Manage source items

-If Magento is configured to manage inventory, Magento assigns all existing products to the default source.
-Currently, Magento also assigns newly-created products to the default source.
+If Adobe Commerce is configured to manage inventory, Commerce assigns all existing products to the default source.
+Currently, Commerce also assigns newly-created products to the default source.
 Single Source merchants do not need to manage source items, but Multi Source merchants may need to move products from the default source to a custom source, or move products from one custom source to another.

 **Service names:**